Skip to Content

 Powdery Mildew

-It looks like talcum powder, but it’s actually not.
-What you are looking at is powdery mildew.
-It is a type of fungal disease that can affect a large number of different plants.
-These diseases are generally caused by a wide array of different kinds of fungi.
+Powdery mildew looks like talcum powder, but it’s actually not.
+It’s a fungal disease that can affect a number of different plants, and it’s caused by a wide variety of fungi.

-It is one of the easiest diseases that you can identify quickly, as the symptoms are so easy to distinguish and appear right away.
-You will notice white spots appearing on the stems and the leaves of the plants as soon as it’s affected.
+Luckily, the symptoms of powdery mildew are easy to distinguish and appear right away.
+You’ll notice white spots appearing on the stems and the leaves of the plants as soon as it’s affected.

 How to Fix the Problem